-I tried Panda’s macOS antivirus scanner on my MacBook and it was disastrous — nearly 6 hours later, it hadn’t even gotten half way through completing the full scan.
+I then tried Panda’s macOS antivirus scanner on my MacBook and it was disastrous — nearly 6 hours later, it hadn’t even gotten half way through completing the full scan.
 Given that most of Panda’s other features aren’t compatible with macOS, I don’t think Panda is a good choice for Mac users.
 If you are looking for a Mac antivirus, I’d recommend skipping Panda and looking at Intego, which is my favorite antivirus for Macs in 2022.

 I was really pleased with the speed and results of the Panda Cloud Cleaner — it was much quicker than the regular antivirus scan.
-I was pleased with the speed and results of Panda Cloud Cleaner, but I’m not sure why Panda doesn’t just include cloud-based scanning as part of its regular antivirus scan, like Avira does.
-On the other hand, I think it’s really good that Panda has a cloud-based scanner, even if it’s not a part of the main antivirus engine.
+Theoretically, Panda’s main antivirus scanner should prevent you from ever needing this Cloud Cleaner, but to be honest I’m still not sure why Panda doesn’t just include this as part of its regular antivirus scan, like Avira does.
+On the other hand, I think it’s really good that Panda has this advanced cloud-based scanner, even if it’s not a part of the main antivirus engine.

-So, I used Panda’s Rescue Kit to “rescue” my brother’s PC and remove these viruses.
+So, I used Panda’s Rescue Kit to “rescue” my co-worker’s PC and remove these viruses.

-I was surprised with how easy it was to set up the Rescue Kit.
+I was surprised with how easy it was to set up and use the Rescue Kit.
 You need to insert a USB drive into a healthy PC to install the software, which took just a few minutes.
 I then inserted this into my co-worker’s PC and was immediately able to boot, scan, and disinfect his PC.
 In total, it took around 20 minutes for the Rescue Kit to completely save this infected computer.
 I was honestly impressed that this tool actually managed to detect and remove all of the malware!

-Most other antiviruses don’t include a feature like this, let alone offer it completely free, so Panda’s Rescue Kit is a huge selling point for me.
+Most other antiviruses don’t include a feature like this, let alone offer it completely free, so Panda’s Rescue Kit is a huge plus point for me.

 Panda has 2 really cool features that aren’t often found in antiviruses — file encryption and file shredding.

-The file encryption tool was really easy to use.
-Panda uses Password Depot — a password manager that also offers file encryption tools.
+Panda uses a third party for this feature: Password Depot — a password manager that also offers file encryption tools.
 Once set up, I simply right-clicked on the files I wanted to encrypt, selected Password Depot 12 > Encrypt, and chose an encryption password to secure the files.

 There are also options to: